-Whilst doing extensive data testing prior to the launch of REalyse v3.0, I spotted something that at first I thought was an indication of an error.
+While doing extensive data testing prior to the launch of REalyse v3.0, I spotted something that at first I thought was an indication of an error in our own system.

 The number of properties being put onto the property market in N1 (Islington, North London) had increased significantly since the start of this year.

-Perhaps not so much of an anomaly, as I first suspected, but an effect of supply and demand in the market, appearing as clear as day in the analytics and alerting me to the possibility of a wider trend.
+Perhaps not so much of an anomaly as I first suspected, but it was having an immediate effect on supply and demand in the market.
+Such analytics have since alerted me to the possibility of a wider trend.

-Lastly, I took a look at the discount (difference between asking prices and achieved prices) across a few other areas of North London, all of which showed that discounts are increasing.
+Lastly, I looked at the discount (difference between asking prices and achieved prices) across a few other areas of North London, all of which showed that discounts are indeed increasing.

 Good deals are out there for shrewd buyers, but perhaps this is a sign of something else going on in the market and wider forces at work.
-Worth keeping an eye on.
+This trend is certainly worth keeping an eye on.